megaoptim/megaoptim-wp/readme.txt

 Compress your images to speed up your site and boost your SEO.
 Compatible with any gallery or slider.

 == Description ==

 **MegaOptim is image optimization plugin/service and that is easy to use, stable and actively maintained by dedicated team behind.**

-The plugin uses minimal resources on your server and all the heavy lifting is done by our API service in the cloud.
-No binaries will be ever installed on your server.
+The plugin uses minimal resources on your server and all the heavy lifting is done by our API service on our servers.
+No binaries will be ever installed on your server that will slowdown your site.

 = What is image optimization / compression and why it is important? =